Topological modifications in half-edge meshes

 )->tuple:

-Split a vertex into two along a “splitting axis” given by two half-edges whose originating at that vertex.
+Split a vertex into two along a “splitting axis” given by two half-edges originating at that vertex.

 New vertex inserted at origin of e2.
 The new vertex will be the final one in the array.